Cart 0 items: $0.00

 Meet Piquette: Wine Just Got Cooler

-Kramer Vineyards is a family owned and operated winery, now in its second generation.
-For 36 years, they have been growing grapes at their sustainably farmed vineyard in the Yamhill-Carlton AVA.
+Kramer Vineyards is a family-owned and operated winery in its second generation.
+For nearly 40 years, they have been growing grapes at their sustainably farmed vineyard in the Yamhill-Carlton AVA.
 Kramer specializes in producing cool climate white, red, and sparkling wines at their property in Gaston, 30 miles west of Portland.

 Time Posted: Mar 9, 2020 at 5:22 PM Permalink to Meet Piquette: Wine Just Got Cooler Permalink